kgateway-dev/kgateway/docs/content/installation/gateway/nomad/_index.md

 | gloo/https | 8443  |
 | gloo/admin | 19000 |

-Once you have finished launching these services, you are now ready to [install Gloo Edge Gateway](#install-gloo).
+Once you have finished launching these services, you are now ready to [install Gloo Edge](#install-gloo).

 ---